Medallia Inc. [MDLA] moved down -0.15: Why It's Important

-Five9, Inc. (NASDAQ: FIVN) concerning potential violations of the federal securities laws and/or breaches of fiduciary duties relating to its sale to Zoom Video Communications, Inc. Under the terms of the merger agreement, Five9 shareholders will receive 0.5533 shares of Class A common stock of Zoom for each share of Five9.
-If you are a Five9 shareholder, click here to learn more about your rights and options.

-Medallia Inc. represents 156.36 million in outstanding shares, while the company has a total market value of $5.38 billion with the latest information.
-MDLA stock price has been found in the range of $33.55 to $33.70.
+The stocks have a year to date performance of 0.84 percent and weekly performance of -0.71 percent.
+The stock has been moved at -23.71 percent over the last six months.
+The stock has performed 8.98 percent around the most recent 30 days and changed 39.12 percent over the most recent 3-months.

-If compared to the average trading volume of 2.16M shares, MDLA reached a trading volume of 10779971 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 2.37M shares, MDLA reached to a volume of 5105000 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Medallia Inc. [MDLA]:
+Here’s what leading stock market gurus have to say about Medallia Inc. [MDLA]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for MDLA shares is $42.00 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on MDLA stock is a recommendation set at 1.40.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.